 Some of the following rights may not apply where your Personal Data is being processed for certain purposes.
 If this is the case, we will set out the reasons why your request does not apply to this information.

 To make a such a request, please contact our Data Protection Officer at email@example.com.

 It is possible that you may receive a pre-scheduled communication whilst your request is being processed as this can take several days.

-You are entitled to request a copy of the personal information we hold about you.
+You are entitled to request a copy of the Personal Data we hold about you.

-We may need to ask for some further information, such as checking who you are.
-You can download and send this Subject Request Form which will help us deal with your request more efficiently.
+You can download and send this Subject Rights Request form which will help us deal with your request more efficiently.